ToGenplusplus/ProgrammingWithNodeJs/TypeScript/dsAndAlgosPractice/patterns/TwoPointer.md

 - One pointer starts at the beginning (left = 0)
 - Another pointer starts at the end (right = n - 1)
 - Pointers move toward each other until they meet
+  - **The pointer that moves is determined by the condition needing to be met**:
+  - If the problem asks you to find a pair in a sorted array that meets a sum target:
+    - Move the pointer that will bring the sum closer to the target.
+  - If the problem asks you to maximize a value (like Area) where the width is always shrinking
+    - Always move the pointer associated with the limiting factor ($\min(L, R)$), as that's the only way you can possibly find a larger value.

 **When to Use:**